neonorb/project-asiago/README.md

  - integration

 To accomplish these goals, we will:
- - managed code to prevent all the obscure native code exploits
+ - use managed code to prevent all the obscure native code exploits
- - contracts and permissions in order to write crash-proof code and guarentee security
+ - use contracts and permissions in order to write crash-proof code and guarentee security
  - scrap the file system model in favour of direct object serialization

 ## Components